Bernedoodle Puppies For Sale

 Expected Lifespan

-Bernedoodle puppies typically enjoy relatively long lifespans for medium to large dogs.
-Most Bernedoodles live between 12 and 15 years, with Mini Bernedoodles often reaching 15 to 18 years with proper care.
+These dogs typically enjoy relatively long lifespans for medium to large breeds.
+Most Bernedoodles live between 12 and 15 years, with Mini versions often reaching 15 to 18 years with proper care.
 This longevity is one of the benefits of hybrid vigor and responsible breeding practices.

 Common Health Considerations